 Day 17 – Tuesday – I was headed back home from a visit at my sister’s with her and her 3 little boys and my mom.
 The day went fine, but we stopped at Chipotle for lunch.
-I abide by the rules with allowed foods, but had the fajita vegetables on a salad with chicken.
+I abide by the rules with allowed foods but had the fajita vegetables on a salad with chicken.
 I should have gone with their pork because it is not cooked with soybean oil, and should have left out the fajita vegetables.
-They too are cooked in low quality oil and I could feel it.
+They too are cooked in low-quality oil and I could feel it.
 I felt moody and had cravings.
 As soon as I got home from the long drive, I had a bowl of sweet potato wedges seasoned with coconut oil/butter and sea salt.
-I closed the night, grounding myself and attended a hot yoga session.
+I closed the night, grounding myself and attending a hot yoga session.

 Day 18 – Woke determined to finish strong.
-I had a pancake I made from the SP protein powder, a shake for lunch and a salad and turkey for dinner.
+I had a pancake I made from the SP protein powder, a shake for lunch, and a salad and turkey for dinner.
 Fish is recommended to be the first animal protein choice, but I went with what I had on hand as were are finishing up some items before we leave town again for Christmas.
 One really cool thing today – I felt like my workout was on fire.
-I pushed myself so hard and I was proud of how much weight I lifted and level of intent I put into my exercise.
+I pushed myself so hard and I was proud of how much weight I lifted and the level of intent I put into my exercise.
 I think I was smiling while I was running too.
 Maybe it was my food and re-focus on the program, and or I was in the Christmas spirit.